openstack-archive/flame/README.rst

                             option should be used with caution.
-      --exclude-servers     Do not export in template server resources --exclude-volumes     Do not export in template volume resources --generate-stack-data
+      --exclude-servers     Do not export in template server resources --exclude-volumes     Do not export in template volume resources --exclude-keypairs    Do not export in template key pair resources --generate-stack-data
                             In addition to template, generate Heat stack data file.